Andre Dickens, Felicia A. Moore advance to runoff for Atlanta mayor

 “We just keep moving, we are moving, getting on the ground making sure that volunteers are ready to go, energizing our supporters, fundraisers,” she said Wednesday.
 “Everything we’ve done before we’re going to double it down.”

-And Dickens, an Atlanta native who received 23 percent of votes, ended election night telling his supporters that he was living his dreams.
+Dickens, an Atlanta native who received 23 percent of votes, ended election night telling his supporters that he was living his dreams.

 “I’m standing right here with John Lewis over my shoulder about to pull off an upset and get into the runoff,” he said, according to the Atlanta Journal-Constitution.